-- 4.8.
-UK citizens resident in the EU and within the UK are expected to lose their wider citizenship rights, except as negotiated independently as part of the UK's future relationship with the EU, with the exception of citizens of Northern Ireland who also hold Irish citizenship (see below).
-UK citizens who are resident in an EU country would lose their rights to free movement and their rights to vote in European Parliament elections; with no such broad provision planned in the Withdrawal Agreement envisaged by the Joint Report or the draft Legal Text.
-The Commission has suggested that they may continue to enjoy limited movement throughout the Union, guaranteed by the Schengen Agreement, for temporary stays and could move to another EU state, subject to the eligibility provisions of the Long Term Residents Directive (following the attainment of permanent residence after 5 years).
+- UK citizens resident in the EU and within the UK are expected to lose their wider citizenship rights, except as negotiated independently as part of the UK's future relationship with the EU, with the exception of citizens of Northern Ireland who also hold Irish citizenship (see below).
+203 UK citizens who are resident in an EU country would lose their rights to free movement and their rights to vote in European Parliament elections; with no such broad provision planned in the Withdrawal Agreement envisaged by the Joint Report or the draft Legal Text.
+204 The Commission has suggested that they may continue to enjoy limited movement throughout the Union, guaranteed by the Schengen Agreement, for temporary stays and could move to another EU state, subject to the eligibility provisions of the Long Term Residents Directive (following the attainment of permanent residence after 5 years).
 However, this position is far from clear, and not yet agreed.
-The EU agreed.
-The EU agreed agreed.
-The EU agreed agreed.
-The EU agreed agreed.
-The EU agreed agreed agreed. - 4.9.
+205 - 4.9.
 A recent reference to the CJEU has called the limitations on the wider citizenship rights of this group, and of all UK citizens, into question.
 In February 2018, a group of UK citizens resident

 201 The language in the Joint Report supposes a degree of prohibition on implied repeal of this legislation and the rights which it protects, which may not necessarily be constitutionally appropriate, albeit that such repeal would be politically unlikely.
-See Professor Mark Elliott, "The Brexit agreement and citizens' rights: Can Parliament deliver what the Government has promised?"
-(11 December 2017), https://publiclawforeveryone.com/2017/12/11/the-brexit-agreement-and-citizens-rights-can-parliament-deliver-what-the-government-has-promised/.
+See Professor Mark Elliott, "The Brexit agreement and citizens' rights: Can Government has promised?"
+December Parliament deliver what the (11 2017), https://publiclawforeveryone.com/2017/12/11/the-brexit-agreement-and-citizens-rights-can-parliament-deliverwhat-the-government-has-promised/.

-202 Draft Legal Text, Part 6.
+2 Draft Legal Text, Part 6.